SOFTS-Sugar prices turn lower after setting 11-year highs

-LONDON, April 26 (Reuters) - Raw and white sugar futures on ICE turned lower on Wednesday after earlier climbing to 11-year highs while robusta coffee prices rose to the highest level in nearly 12 years.
+NEW YORK/LONDON, April 26 (Reuters) - Raw and white sugar futures on ICE closed down on Wednesday, reversing earlier gains that took prices to their highest levels in more than 11 years, while robusta coffee prices rose to the topmost in nearly 12 years.

 SUGAR

-* Felippe Reis, a crop analyst at EarthDaily Analytics, estimates Brazil's centre-south region would have lost up to seven days of sugarcane harvesting operations in April owing to 91 millimeters (3.58 inches) of rain versus the historical average of 66 millimeters.
+* EarthDaily Analytics estimates Brazil's centre-south region would have lost up to seven days of sugarcane harvesting in April owing to rains.

-* Dealers also cited the potential for an El Nino sugar event to curb future production in Asia and ongoing concerns about low output in the European Union as supportive factors.

 COFFEE